onepub-dev/dcli/README.md

 DShell is easy to install, makes it a breeze to create simple scripts and provides the tools to manage a script that started out as 100 lines but somehow grew to 10,000 lines.
 There is also a large collection of third party libraries that you can included in your script with no more than an import statment and a dependancy declaration.

-Dart is fast and if you need even more speed can be compiled to a single file executable that is portable between binary compatible machines.
+Dart is fast and if you need even more speed it can be compiled to a single file executable that is portable between binary compatible machines.

 You can use your favorite editor to create DShell scripts.
 Vi or VIM work fine but Visual Code is recommended.

 DShell and Dart also make it harder to make some of the common mistakes that Bash invites.

-DShell throws exceptions when something goes wrong so your script doesn't silently ignore critical errors.

 With Dart and DShell you have the option to Type your variables.
 This is a bit of a controversial issues so DShell doesn't force you to Type your scripts but I ALWAYS use types and you should too.